heros

 func – function to call when a new HERO joins the realm

-register_object_removed_callback(func: callable) None
+register_object_removed_callback(func: collections.abc.Callable) None

 Register a callback that should be called when a new HERO leaves the realm.